pollfish/ios-mopub-adapter/README.md

 }];
 ```

 Request a RewardedAd from MoPub using the Pollfish configuration params that you provided on MoPub's Web UI (step 2).
-If no configuration is provided or if want to override any of those params, read step 5.
+If no configuration is provided or if you want to override any of those params provided in the Web UI please see step 3.

 <span style="text-decoration:underline">Swift</span>